Hafeez, Wahab star as Pakistan stun England

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NOTTINGHAM: Pakistan on Monday shot down high-flying England by 14 runs in a sensational World Cup encounter at Trent Bridge and in the process ended their 11-match losing spree.
+NOTTINGHAM: Pakistan on Monday shot down high-flying England by 14 runs in a sensational World Cup encounter and in the process ended their 11-match losing spree at Trent Bridge.

 Rejected as mere pushovers by most critics following their catastrophic showing against West Indies last Friday, Pakistan bounced back with the sort of vengeance that has now placed them among the most dangerous teams of the 10-nation contest.